 Yes, you can leave the V11 charging in its docking station all of the time.
 This is one of the biggest advantages of the docking station, as it means the vacuum is always ready to go.

-The Dyson V11 Absolute is the best cordless vacuum we’ve reviewed – and one of the best vacuums in any category.
+The Dyson V11 Absolute is the best cordless vacuum cleaner we’ve reviewed so far – and one of the best vacuums in any category.
 It’s packed full of useful and innovative features, such as the LCD screen, adaptive suction, and easy-to-empty bin.
-More importantly, it’s brilliant at any cleaning job, including carpets, hard floors, stairs, pet hair, and car interiors.
+More importantly, it’s brilliant at cleaning the whole house, including carpets, hard floors, stairs, pet hair, and car interiors.
 We also like that it provides plenty of battery run-time even on its “Auto” suction setting.